 The rules surrounding the CEO Pay Ratio generally require companies to identify the median employee only once every three years and then calculate the total compensation for that employee each year.
-During 2022, there were no significant changes to MGE's employee population and no changes to employee compensation arrangements, leading MGE to select the same median employee as in last year's disclosure.
-The median employee identified is not eligible for a bonus or enrolled in the Company's defined benefit pension plan.
+During 2023, there were no significant changes to MGE's employee population and no changes to employee compensation arrangements; however, MGE met the three-year requirement on the prior year's median employee which led MGE to select a new median employee for this year's disclosure.
+To determine the median employee, a listing of W-2 compensation was prepared of all employees as of December 31, 2023.
+Wages and salaries were annualized for employees that were either not employed for the full year or who were on long-term disability during 2023.
+The median amount was identified from this list.
+The median employee selected as a result of that methodology is not eligible for a bonus or enrolled in the Company's defined benefit pension plan.